 Windsauk - Bubble Pack Series - Light and large and simple is the theme here.
 These are really just high volume Sub-Pops for people that have the dicipline to not overload high-volume packs, but just let their gear billow when the food runs out.
 You can unroll your pad in one of these.

 The address header at the top of the page; light_speed is actually the name of one of our light packs from the 1980s.
 Light packs are not new to us like they are to many UL companies.
 There were a number of light pack names we have left behind.
 The 0-Sarc was once the Speed Bump (now we have the Bump).
 Big Al was short for Big Altitude.
 The Sarc packs have a history that goes back to the mid 1980s and Scott Fischer was the first to get us started making Spectra packs in the early 1990s.
+The Spectra came from the same supplier of the Spectra for the original Kelty Cloud Spectra packs.
 Scott used McHale packs on all of his high altitude ascents.

 |Circumference profile: 43 / 43 / 43|